asantaga/wiserHomeAssistantPlatform/README.md

   - Quite a bit of code tidying and black formatting

 - Schedule files now support the All special day as well as Weekdays and Weekends.
 - New service to set a schedule from a string that supports templating.
-See [set_schedule_from_string](https://github.com/asantaga/wiserHomeAssistantPlatform/blob/master/docs/services.md#set-schedule-from-string)
+See [Set Schedule From String](https://github.com/asantaga/wiserHomeAssistantPlatform/blob/master/docs/services.md#set-schedule-from-string)
 - Schedule card options to show IDs and list view
-- Events and automation triggers
+- Events and automation triggers.
+See [Events & Triggers](#events--triggers)

 ## Contents